 This cafeteria mural above was inspired by the eye-catching work of Romero Britto.

 If you’ve never tried needle felting before, you are really missing out!
 Kids love the repetitive nature of punching barbed needles through the wool.
-It is such a satisfying process.
+It is such a satisfying process first explained on her blog by fellow art teacher, Cassie Stephens.
 The large needle felted quilt in the photo below was created by 4th and 5th-grade art club members.

 One of the best large-scale collaborative project materials is wood since it is so versatile.
 Our students have created painted garden fences, 3-D wooden garden flowers, and a painted dot day installation.
 The possibilities are nearly endless!